pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 to get the third item of the `colours` list.
 In Python, we use the same `[]`s as are used to write a list.
-The other difference between Scratch and Python is that, in Python, the positions are numbered starting at *zero*, so the first item in the list is `[0]`, the second item is `[1]`, and so on.
+The other difference between Scratch and Python is that in Python, the positions are numbered starting at *zero*, so the first item in the list is `[0]`, the second item is `[1]`, and so on.